 Yosemite National Park is one of America’s iconic National Parks.
 The magnificence of Yosemite Valley has inspired artists and writers for generations.
-It only took one week for writer and naturalist John Muir to realize that Yosemite is a special place and need to protected and preserved for future generations.
-Yosemite Valley is one of the most popular section of any national park.
+It only took one week for writer and naturalist John Muir to realize that Yosemite is a special place and needs to protected and preserved for future generations.
+Yosemite Valley is one of the most popular sections of any national park.
 You could spend a month exploring this valley but most people don’t have a month.
 Here is the best way to spend one day in Yosemite Valley.

 About Yosemite National Park

 Yosemite National Park is about 748 thousand acres.
 The park is the 16th largest national park and the 2nd largest national park in California.
 Some of the lands of Yosemite National Park was first protected by June 30, 1864, via the Yosemite Grant.
-President Abraham Lincoln’s Yosemite Grant set the precedence for the creation of Yellowstone National Park.
+President Abraham Lincoln’s Yosemite Grant set the precedent for the creation of Yellowstone National Park.
 On October 1, 1890, Yosemite National Park became the third United States National Park.

 Yosemite National Park is a diverse park protecting a large block of the Sierra Nevada.
 The park ranges in elevation from 2,127 ft to 13,114 ft.
 The area features granite cliffs, mountain streams, giant sequoias, lakes, mountains, waterfalls, and meadows.
 Yosemite was created about 10 million years ago when the Sierra Nevada mountains were uplifted.
 During the last ice age, ice and snow accumulated to form glaciers.
 These glaciers helped carve the Yosemite Valley, we know and love.

-Native Americans occupation of the area dates back to 8,000 to 10,000 years ago.
+Native American’s occupation of the area dates back to 8,000 to 10,000 years ago.
 Yosemite Valley has been inhabited for about 3,000 years.
 The Ahwahnechee tribe was the main group in the area.
 Their settlements date back about 800 years ago.
-Ahwahnechee heritage can be seen throughout the valley and park.
-In the mid-19th century, European settlers came upon Yosemite area.
+Ahwahnechee’s heritage can be seen throughout the valley and park.
+In the mid-19th century, European settlers came upon the Yosemite area.
 The settlers wanted to develop the resources of the area while the Ahwahnechee wanted to protect their lands.
 This conflict led to the Mariposa War.
 Many Ahwahnechee villages were burned.
 Major James D Savage reached Yosemite Valley on March 25, 1851.
 He named gave the valley its name.
 Savage was hoping to meet with the un-captured Ahwahnechee people to negotiate peace.
 He was unable to locate the tribe and the capture members of the tribe led by Chief Tenaya escaped.
 In the end, Tenaya was forced on to a reservation for several years until he returned with a small group to Yosemite Valley.
 Tenaya was killed in a dispute with local miners.

 Artists and photographers started to arrive in the valley in 1855.
 They published photos, sketches and newspaper articles.
 These works started the Yosemite tourist boom.
 As more tourists arrived, lodges and campsites were built.
 Men like John Muir arrived and realized the area needed protection from the profiteers.